Alluris/alluris-tools/README.md

 ```
 $ sudo ln -s /Applications/Doxygen.app/Contents/Resources/doxygen /usr/local/bin
 ```
 The `dot`-dependency is also missing.
-Unfortunately, you need to change some permissions for the man-files before you can `brew` the containing `graphviz`-package.
+You need to change some permissions for the man-files before you can `brew` the containing `graphviz`-package.

 ```
 $ sudo chmod 775 /usr/local/share/man/man3 /usr/local/share/man/man5 /usr/local/share/man/man7
 $ brew install graphviz
 ```

+### Windows

+Download the MinGW binaries for libusb from http://libusb.info/ and use MinGW + MSYS to build the project.
+Using other compilers and/or build systems should also be feasible.

 ## ToDo

 * ~~Use GNU Build System~~ (Done)
 * ~~Fix liballuris_set_mem_mode, liballuris_get_mem_mode~~ (Done)
 * Overhaul liballuris_print_state, document liballuris_state
-* ~~ Test unit cN and oz on 5N or 10N device~~ (Done)
+* ~~Test unit cN and oz on 5N or 10N device~~ (Done)
 * Implement full command set